Advising Right Now: Building the Advising Relationship

 Participate in Advising Meetings

 - Contribute to the conversation at meetings.
-If possible, plan with your advisor in advance on how you can have a meaningful part by sharing your student perspective.
+If possible, plan with your advisor in advance on how you can have a meaningful part in these meetings.